-Outside of sprinting fast , I wanted to share some insights on Christian Thibaudeau’s T Mag article recommending his “ 7 best hamstring exercises” and how they fit into my training experience as a sprint hurdler.
+Outside of sprinting fast , this blog will share some insights on an article recommending “ 7 best hamstring exercises” and how they fit into my training experience as a former Canadian National 100m sprint hurdler.

 2. Natural Glute hamstring raise